acturtle/cashflower/docs/settings.rst

 Maximal calculation time
 ------------------------

-The :code:`T_CALCULATION_MAX` is the maximal month of the calculation.
+The :code:`T_MAX_CALCULATION` is the maximal month of the calculation.

-The model will calculate results for all time periods from :code:`0` to :code:`T_CALCULATION_MAX`.
+The model will calculate results for all time periods from :code:`0` to :code:`T_MAX_CALCULATION`.

 By default, the setting is set to :code:`1200` months (:code:`100` years).